okta/okta-auth-js/README.md

 Verify the validity of an ID token's claims and check the signature on browsers that support web cryptography.

-  - `idTokenObject` - an ID token returned by this library. note: this is not the raw ID token jwt
+  - `idTokenObject` - an ID token returned by this library. note: this is not the raw ID token JWT

 ```javascript
 authClient.token.verify(idTokenObject)